ibm-cloud-docs/openshift/openshift_limitations.md

 {: shortdesc}
 <br>

-If you anticipate reaching any of the following Red Hat OpenShift on IBM Cloud limitations, [contact IBM Support](/docs/get-support?topic=get-support-getting-customer-support) and provide the cluster ID, the new quota limit in your support ticket.
+If you anticipate reaching any of the following Red Hat OpenShift on IBM Cloud limitations, [contact IBM Support](/docs/get-support?topic=get-support-getting-customer-support) and provide the cluster ID, the new quota limit, and the region in your support ticket.
 {: tip}

 ## Service and quota limitations